Jahia/widen-asset-picker/doc/en/contentDefinition.md

 ## wdennt:document
-This node type is used to map a Widen Asset which is not *image*, *video* or *pdf*.
+This node type is used to map a Widen asset which is **not** image, video or pdf.
 It is the default node type.
 A `wdennt:document` node extends the generic mixins.

 ### Definition